ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 It create DAG nodes at run time in our backend C++ code according the ``llc -relocation-model`` option while the others of DAG just do IR DAG to Machine DAG translation directly according the input file IR DAG.
-Readers should focus on how to add code for create DAG nodes on run time and how to define the pattern match in td for the run time created DAG nodes.
+Readers should focus on how to add code for create DAG nodes at run time and how to define the pattern match in td for the run time created DAG nodes.
 In addition, the machine instruction printing function for global variable related assembly directive (macro) should cared if your backend have it.